roytruelove/cv/src/resume.md

 #### Position Summary

-[Droit Financial Technologies](http://droit.tech), through their Adept product, provide rule-based trading decision engines used by OTC derivative front-office and compliance teams globally, across all OTC asset classes, globally active CCP’s, SEF’s and all G20 aligned regulatory regimes, enabling sell-side firms to make compliant and optimal trading decisions.
+[Droit Financial Technologies](http://droit.tech), through their Adept product, provide rule-based trading decision engines used by OTC derivative front-office and compliance teams globally, across all OTC asset classes, globally active CCP's, SEF's and all G20 aligned regulatory regimes, enabling sell-side firms to make compliant and optimal trading decisions.

 As lead developer / architect of the initial development team, I was instrumental in propelling the firm from a startup to the most trusted name in the space with multiple clients across North America, Europe, and Japan.
 My contributions were a critical factor in Droit winning [Risk Magazine's Sell Side Trading Technology of the Year](https://www.risk.net/awards/2442696/trading-technology-product-year-sell-side-droit-financial-technologies).